-Why am I in pain?
+Why am I in pain after my SCI?

 Most people think that spinal cord injuries cause only sensory loss and paralysis, but it’s not abnormal to experience pain and spasms after you sustain a spinal cord injury.
-In fact, it’s estimated that over half of all people living with a SCI experience pain.
+In fact, it’s estimated that over half of all people living with an SCI experience pain.
 Damage to the inhibitory systems of the spinal cord and reorganization of the spinal cord circuitry can lead to increased excitability, which leads to spasms as well as the presence of spontaneous pain.

 Why do my legs feel like they are in water?